hezib/catalarm/README.md

 - Push notifications
 - Watson Visual Recognition

-on Android Studio, the dependecies are stated in app/build.gradle
+on Android Studio, the dependecies are declared in app/build.gradle

 # Replacing placeholders
 1. on Raspberry Pi/NodeRED/client-no-cred.txt you should use your credentials from Bluemix IoT Platform on the ibmin/ibmout nodes.